How Is Child Support Determined in Virginia?

 In Virginia, child support awards are based on guidelines outlined in the Code of Virginia § 20- 108.2.
 Child support is calculated by the Department of Social Services using the parents’ combined gross monthly income and the schedule provided in this statute.
 There are several exemptions when calculating gross income, including benefits from public assistance and social service programs, federal supplemental security income benefits, and child support received.

 If the parent has children from another relationship and an associated child support payment, that payment will be deducted from their gross income.
-Similarly, if a parent has a child or children to support, who are not associated with the current child support case, there will be a further deduction from their gross income.
-This deduction is based on the child support obligation schedule outlined in this statute.
+Similarly, if a parent has a child or children to support who are not associated with the current child support case, there will be a further deduction from their gross income.
+This deduction is based on this statute's child support obligation schedule.

 Also not included in gross income is income from “secondary employment.”
-Secondary employment is when the payor obtains that job specifically to discharge an existing child support arrearage and when that arrearage is established in an administrative or court order.
+Secondary employment is when the payor obtains that job specifically to discharge an existing child support arrangement and when that arrangement is established in an administrative or court order.

 Determining child support is not as simple as calculating gross income and seeing where it falls on the chart provided in § 20- 108.2.
 As the statute explains, other factors are also used to help determine the specific amount a parent is ordered to pay.

 Other factors that determine child support amounts include: